Can Cutting Down Drinking Speed up Weight Loss?

 You may already be aware of current guidelines, which recommend that the average woman, of average weight and lifestyle needs to consume around 2,000 calories per day in order to maintain her weight.
 And for a man it’s around 2,500 calories.
 So, if the average person suddenly goes through a period of consuming practically all of their daily calories in alcohol, before they even consider eating anything, then they will inevitably gain weight, very quickly!

 Alcohol lowers a person’s resolve, self-control and willpower.
 It does this by altering the levels of neurotransmitters in the brain responsible for the control of thought processes, behaviour and emotion.
 Maybe it’s not surprising then, that more people break their diets following alcohol consumption than at any other time.
-If you decide to increase your water consumption, however, you may be interested to read our blog post all about water consumption.
+In line with many other factors when it comes to losing weight, moderation is the key with alcohol.
+And, if you decide to increase your water consumption at the same time, you may be interested to read our post all about water consumption.

 The Top Five Questions regarding Alcohol and Weight Loss/Weight Gain